SMT Vs Through Hole Technology – Advantages and Disadvantages

 SMT also provides improved shock and vibration resistance as a result of the lower mass of SMD components.
 Shorter lead lengths of Surface Mount Components offer benefits of lower parasitic that reduces propagation delays and reduces package noise.

 Manufacturing Benefits of Surface Mount Technology over Through Hole Technology

-In addition to design benefits, SMT also provides many manufacturing benefits.
-These benefits include reduced board cost, reduced material handling cost, and a controlled manufacturing process.
+In addition to design benefits, SMT also provides many manufacturing benefits to PCB Manufacturing Companies.
+These benefits include reduced PCB Material Cost, reduced material handling cost, and a controlled manufacturing process.

 Routing of traces is reduced, size of the board is reduced, and number of drilled holes is also reduced.
 A smaller board with fewer drilled holes will naturally cost less.

 If the functions of the surface mount board are not increased, the increased inter-package spacing made possible by smaller surface mount components and a reduction in the number of drilled holes may also reduce the number of layer counts in the printed circuit board.
 This will again lower the board cost.